ShantanuRauthan/ImgrBruter/README.md

 # ImgrBruter
-Random Gens Links and checks them for valids
+Generate Random Links and checks them for valids
+Fast Multithreaded checker with good hitsrate